shivannis/xandr-docs-public/xandr-docs/articles/monetize/create-event-code-manually.md

 ---
-title: Microsoft Monetize - Create Event Code Manually Description : In this article, find instructions on how to manually generate an event code. ms.date: 10/28/2023
+title: Microsoft Monetize - Create Event Code Manually
+description: In this article, find instructions on how to manually generate an event code. ms.date: 10/28/2023
 ---